A vanishing result for a Casson-type instanton invariant: Abstract

 \section{Abstract}

 Casson-type invariants emerging from Donaldson theory over certain negative definite 4-manifolds were recently suggested by Andrei Teleman.
-These are defined by a count of a zero-dimensional moduli space of flat instantons.
+These are defined by an algebraic count of points in a zero-dimensional moduli space of flat instantons.
 Motivated by the cobordism program of proving Witten's conjecture, we use a moduli space of $PU(2)$ Seiberg-Witten monopoles to exhibit an oriented one-dimensional cobordism of the instanton moduli space to the empty space.
 The Casson-type invariant must therefore vanish.